Daniel15/Website/Daniel15.Web/Posts/2006-09-09-yay-laptop.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/09/yay-laptop

+---

 Well, last Friday I finally ordered my Dell laptop...
 I'm so happy :)

 I ended up ordering an Inspiron 6400, with these specifications: